codazoda/notes/InterviewOutline.md

 	- What is the difference between a functional and a unit test?

+- HTTP

+	- What is the difference between GET and POST?

+	- What is a cookie?

 - Javascript

 	- What is the difference between a variable that is null or undefined?